pleasework-sh/intro-programming-with-cpp/Fall2024/1-intro-to-logic/2-printing-things-to-the-screen.md

 }
 ```

-## Assignment 1: Comments
+## Lab 1: Comments
-> [!TIP]
-> Take the file below, add your own comments (whatever you would like).
+Take the file below, add your own comments (whatever you would like).
 Try running the program and see what happens.
 Name it 1-comments.cpp

 ```c++
 // write your comments wherever you want.